-Normally, you don’t think about these joints, but if one or both start causing you pain or forcing you to limit your jaw movement, seek TMJ treatment from dental services in Stamford.
-Your dentist in Stamford can resolve the issue and give you advice so it doesn’t return.
+Normally, you don’t think about these joints, but if one or both start causing you pain or forcing you to limit your jaw movement, seek TMJ treatment from Stamford Dental Arts.
+Your dentist can resolve the issue and give you advice so it doesn’t return.
 Call for an appointment today.

 Treatment for TMJ dysfunction may be required when you experience symptoms severely enough.
 If you ever feel extreme pain in the joints and muscles on either side of your jaw, call on your dentist as soon as you can.

 Pinpointing the origin of your pain can be difficult, as there are often several reasons for a case of TMJ dysfunction to act up.
 While the condition can affect anyone, it surfaces more frequently in women than in men.
 The latest research indicates that certain hormonal fluctuations in women can create functional problems with the temporomandibular joint.

 Our dental center is well equipped and expertly staffed to correctly diagnose TMJ dysfunction and prescribe TMJ treatment.
 Whatever the reason for your TMJ pain, the experienced dentist takes effective action to diminish your pain and address the source.
 Don’t hesitate to visit your family dentist, since jaw pain can spread to your face, your ears, and even your eyes.

 TMJ pain can come from a specific incident or from long-term wear and tear.
 For younger adults, TMJ is usually due to overuse and stress on the jaw muscle because of teeth grinding or jaw clenching.
 Sleep apnea sufferers also can experience TMJ for the same reason, resulting in muscle spasms in the jaw area.